 Fusion Markets offers several investment platforms in desktop, web and mobile apps, namely MetaTrader 4 and 5, and cTrader.
 All platforms give you customisable charts, fundamental and technical indicators and an intuitive interface. cTrader presents more advanced market depth options like price depth and VWAP depth.

 The demo account is particularly useful for a beginner.
 It lets you have real hands-on experience as you would be using real money with real-time market conditions, but in a risk-free environment.
-So, when switching to a real account, you will notice no difference between your training and the real-life of investing.
+So, when switching to a real account, you will notice no difference between your training and real-life investing.

 We recommend you check out our comprehensive Fusion Markets review.